-$g_i(\mathbf{x}) = \log \hat{P}(C_i | \mathbf{x})$
+$$g_i(\mathbf{x}) = \log \hat{P}(C_i|\mathbf{x})$$

-LIKELIHOOD-BASED CLASSIFICATION This is called likelihood-based classification, and we have previously discussed the parametric (chapter 5), semiparametric (chapter 7), and nonparametric (chapter 8) approaches to estimating the class likelihoods, $p(\mathbf{x}|C_i)$ .
+LIKELIHOOD-BASED CLASSIFICATION This is called likelihood-based classification, and we have previously discussed the parametric (chapter 5), semiparametric (chapter 7), and nonparametric (chapter 8) approaches to estimating the class likelihoods, $p(x|C_i)$ .

+DISCRIMINANT-BASED CLASSIFICATION

-DISCRIMINANT-BASED CLASSIFICATION We are now going to discuss discriminant-based classification where we assume a model directly for the discriminant, bypassing the estimation of likelihoods or posteriors.
-The discriminant-based approach makes an assumption on the form of the discriminant between the classes and makes no assumption about, or requires no knowledge of the densities, for example, whether they are Gaussian, or whether the inputs are correlated, and so forth.
-The discriminant-based approach is said to be nonparametric, parameters in this sense referring to the parameters of the classlikelihood densities.
+We are now going to discuss discriminant-based classification where we assume a model directly for the discriminant, bypassing the estimation of likelihoods or posteriors.
+The discriminant-based approach, as we also saw for the case of decision trees in chapter 9, makes an assumption on the form of the discriminant between the classes and makes no assumption about, or requires no knowledge of the densities-for example, whether they are Gaussian, or whether the inputs are correlated, and so forth.